liguowang/cpgtools/README.md

                         (represented by "methyl_count,total_count", eg.
                         "20,30") with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be regular or compressed by 'gzip' or 'bz'.
+This file can be a regular text file or compressed file (*.gz, *.bz2) or accessible url..
   -g GROUP_FILE, --group=GROUP_FILE
                         Group file define the biological groups of each samples as well as other covariables such as gender, age.
 Sample IDs shoud match to the "Data file".
+  -f FAMILY_FUNC, --family=FAMILY_FUNC
+                        Error distribution and link function to be used in the GLM model.
+Can be integer 1 or 2 with 1 = "binomial" and 2 = "quasibinomial".
+Default=1.
   -o OUT_FILE, --output=OUT_FILE
                         Prefix of output file.
 ```

 #### Input files